-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-5 Acknowledge and document Bellevue's role in historical events and actions that have led to housing disparities and discrimination and ensure equitable outcomes in housing in all city processes, procedures, and regulations while working to undo past harms.
-CPP-H-6.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-5 Acknowledge and document Bellevue's role in historical events and actions that have led to housing disparities and discrimination and ensure equitable outcomes in housing in all city processes, procedures and regulations while working to undo past harms.
+CPP-H-5.
 Document the local history of racially exclusive and discriminatory land use and housing practices, consistent with local and regional fair housing reports and other resources.
 Explain the extent to which that history is still reflected in current development patterns, housing conditions, tenure, and access to opportunity.
 Identify local policies and regulations that result in racially disparate impacts, displacement, and exclusion in housing, including zoning that may have a discriminatory effect, disinvestment, and infrastructure availability.
 Demonstrate how current strategies are addressing impacts of those racially exclusive and discriminatory policies and practices.
 The County will support jurisdictions in identifying and compiling resources to support this analysis.

 New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-6 Minimize residents' exposure to both natural and manmade environmental hazards and ensure that the city's housing policies and regulations do not perpetuate historical patterns of environmental racism.
-CPP-H-24.
-Plan for residential neighborhoods that protect and promote the health and well-being of residents by supporting active living and healthy eating equitable access to parks and open space, safe pedestrian and bicycle routes, clean air, soil and water, fresh and healthy foods, high-quality education from early learning through K-12, affordable and high-quality transit options and living wage jobs and by reducing exposure to harmful environments environmental hazards and pollutants.
+CPP-H-25.
+Plan for residential neighborhoods that protect and promote the health and well-being of residents by supporting active living and healthy eating equitable access to parks and open space, safe pedestrian and bicycle routes, clean air, soil and water, fresh and healthy foods, high-quality education from early learning through K-12, affordable and high-quality transit options and living wage jobs and by reducing avoiding or mitigating exposure to harmful environments environmental hazards and pollutants.
 HO-7 HO-8 Employ effective strategies that support and enforce the Fair Housing Act and affirmatively further fair housing.
 Note: Added enforce.
 HO-8 Enact policies which proactively prevent displacement of marginalized populations due to economic factors or large-scale planning or capital improvement projects.
-CPP-H-20.
+CPP-H-21.
 Preserve existing affordable housing units, where appropriate, including acquisition and rehabilitation of housing for long-term affordability.
-Promote equitable development and adopt anti-displacement strategies, including dedicated funds for land acquisition and affordable housing production and preservation.
-Mitigate displacement that may result from planning, public and private investments, and market pressure.
-Implement anti-displacement measures prior to or concurrent with development capacity increases and capital investments.
+Adopt policies and strategies that promote equitable development and mitigate displacement risk.
+Mitigate displacement that may result from planning efforts, large-scale private investments, and market pressure.
+Implement anti-displacement measures prior to or concurrent with development capacity increases and public capital investments.